 On average, their IIEF scores (which measure erectile function) increased by 6-7 points.
 This is solid evidence that this treatment works for many men.

-Effectiveness for Different Types of ED: Is It Right for Your Type?
+Is It Right for Your Type of ED?

-Shockwave therapy is especially effective for vascular ED, which is when your ED is caused by blood flow problems.
+Shockwave treatment is especially effective for vasculogenic ED, which is when your ED is caused by blood flow problems.
 It’s particularly helpful for men who haven’t had success with oral medications like Viagra.

-In fact, 76% of men with mild to moderate vascular ED saw improvement with shockwave therapy.
+In fact, 76% of men with mild to moderate vasculogenic ED saw improvement with shockwave therapy.
 That’s a big win for those looking for alternatives.

 In one study, about 9% of patients in the placebo group (who didn’t actually receive the real treatment) reported improvements.